bmcphail05/bmcphail.com/content/publication/religious-heterogamy-china/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Journal for the Scientific Study of Religion" publication_short = ""
+publication = "*Journal for the Scientific Study of Religion*" publication_short = ""

 # Abstract and optional shortened version.